macfrei/design-exercise-template-21-5/design/README.md

 1. Identify the components in the design
 2. Only work on one component per pair per time
    - For example: Harry, Ron, Hermione and Neville are in a team.
 After they identified all the components of the page, they split up in pairs.
 Ron and Harry work on the header on a branch `app-header` while Hermione and Neville work on a card on a branch `card`.
 After Ron and Harry are done, they create a pull request and _only_ merge their branch into `main` after a code review from Hermione and Neville.
 Now Hermione and Neville merge the updated `main` branch into their branch.
 Harry and Ron start a new component.
-3. Build the component in storybook first, then add it to the index.html

 ## The challenge